boluocat/learning/python/notebook.md

 |Tuple | F | Y | Y | Y |
 |Set | Y | F | F | F|

+# Tuple
+tuple is an array, but its space is fixed.
+It is an immutable array.

+When you create a tuple and it's less than 20, then Python will store it in a internal free list.
+If you create a same tuple later.
+Python will load this cache from existing free list.
+So, it can make process more efficient.

 # set
 Sets are unordered and don't support indexing or slicing.
 If you run these code, you will get an error:
 ```python